Semiclassical expansion for exactly solvable differential operators: Technical results

-By Theorem \ref{Sib} we get that the formal series $\phi$ has the Gevrey order $\dsty \max\left(\frac{1}{\rho_2},s\right)$, and by \eqref{Gev} and \eqref{rho2} this order is equal to $1$.
-Therefore, $\phi$ is pre-Borel-summable in every compact subset $K\subset U$.
-Consequently, any WKB-formal solution is also pre-Borel-summable in every compact subset $K\subset U$.
+By Theorem~\ref{Sib}, the formal series $\phi$ possesses a Gevrey order of $\max(1/\rho_2, s)$, which by \eqref{Gev} and \eqref{rho2} equals $1$.
+Thus, $\phi$ is pre-Borel summable on every compact subset $K \subset U$.
+It follows that any formal WKB solution is likewise pre-Borel summable on $K \subset U$. \lqqd